Subhaan-A23/Small-STM32-Projects/1.Controlling an LED with a potentiometer/README.md

    STM32s but the pin configurations may be different.
 Not all STM32s contain a built in DAC which is required in this project.
 This project uses the ADC and the DAC.

+Connections (applied to the STM32 NUCLEO-F746ZG only):
+  NOTE: if separate power supply is used then ensure that the both GND are connected together, this ensures that the GND referance is the same.

+  LED:
+    +ve to PA5
+    -ve to GND

+  Potentiometer:
+    +ve to 3.3V
+    -ve to GND
+    output to PA0